Coronavirus digest: Curbs eased in Australia's Melbourne | DW | 27.07.2021

 The city of Nanjing in eastern China reported 31 locally transmitted cases of COVID-19 on Tuesday, just as the country announced it had administered more than 1.5 billion doses of the coronavirus vaccine.

-The new cases have brought Nanjing's case tally to over 106 in recent days.
+The new cases have brought Nanjing's case tally to more than 106 in recent days.

 According to local officials, the virus being transmitted is the contagious delta variant.
 Nanjing is carrying out mass testing and has placed thousands of residents under a lockdown in order to contain the spread.